miltondl/My_Projects/labelcheck-validation/README.md

 # ✅ LabelCheck Validation

-## 📖 Description
+## 📖 What This Project Is About
-The **LabelCheck Validation** pipeline improves **precision tracking** in manual tagging QC workflows.

-It demonstrates how to combine **BigQuery, SQL, Python, Google Sheets, and AppSheet** (with mock/fake data) to:
+In annotation workflows, humans (annotators) label images, and then a **QC team** reviews their work to catch mistakes.
+Normally, the QC team is considered the “ground truth,” but even they can make errors.

+This project, **LabelCheck Validation**, was built to **measure the accuracy of both annotators and QC members**.
+It provides a **simple, automated pipeline** to:

-- Generate weekly samples of manual tags using proportional random sampling in SQL
+- Randomly select samples of annotated data.
-- Enable **human-in-the-loop validation** via AppSheet
-- Each sample is validated by **two independent reviewers**
+- Have **two independent reviewers** validate the samples.
-- If reviewers disagree, they discuss to reach a **consensus decision**
-- Track errors made by taggers and QC teams
+- Detect mistakes made by **annotators and QC members**.
-- Calculate precision metrics over time
+- Track performance over time with clear metrics.

-This project uses **mock/fake data** to remain portfolio-safe.
+All the data in this project is **fake or simulated** to keep it portfolio-safe.

 ---

-## 🚀 Why This Matters
+## 🧐 Why This Project Matters
-This pipeline supports the **feedback loop between QC teams and taggers**:

-- **Measure tagger precision** – Random weekly samples allow tracking of manual tagging accuracy.
-- **Identify QC errors** – Double-check validation highlights mistakes made by the QC team.
-- **Enable data-driven improvement** – Weekly metrics support coaching and process optimization.
-- **Demonstrate SQL expertise** – Complex queries compute proportional sample sizes, ranking, and joining metadata.
-- **Ensure high-quality validation** – Two reviewers per sample reduce mistakes and provide a reliable ground truth.
+In real-world annotation projects:

+- **Annotators** make mistakes occasionally.
+- **QC reviewers** can also miss errors, but we usually don’t check their performance.
+- Without a proper feedback loop, it’s hard to **improve quality** or identify systematic issues.

+This pipeline solves that by:

+- ✅ Building a **second validation layer** to evaluate QC performance.
+- ✅ Identifying **patterns of errors** in both annotators and QC reviewers.
+- ✅ Generating **weekly metrics** for continuous improvement.
+- ✅ Creating a **clear feedback loop** to coach teams and improve accuracy.

 ---

-## 🛠️ Key Skills Demonstrated
+## 🛠️ Skills Demonstrated

-- SQL data extraction, grouping, proportional sampling, and joins
+- Advanced **SQL sampling**: proportional random selection per category.
-- Python data processing with pandas
+- **Python data processing** with Pandas and NumPy.
-- Web scraping and patch link extraction with BeautifulSoup
-- ETL pipeline automation (Extract → Transform → Load)
+- **Pipeline automation**: extract → transform → load.
-- Data cleaning & preparation for BigQuery
-- Integration of multiple tools (**BigQuery, Google Sheets, AppSheet**)
+- Integration of multiple tools: **BigQuery, Google Sheets, AppSheet**.
+- **Data quality tracking**: precision, error reports, confusion matrices.
+- Portfolio-safe examples using **mock/fake data**.

 ---

-# 🔎 LabelCheck Validation

-## Description
-The **LabelCheck Validation** project is a pipeline designed to improve the **accuracy measurement of manual tags** in annotation workflows.

-It combines **BigQuery (SQL)**, **Python**, **Google Sheets**, and **AppSheet** to:
-- Randomly sample manual tags each week (proportional to categories & companies).
-- Double-check QC decisions by assigning samples to validators.
-- Feed validated results back into BigQuery to calculate **true precision metrics**.

-All examples here use **fake/simulated data** to keep the project portfolio-safe.
+## 🔄 How the Pipeline Works

+1. **Generate weekly samples** from BigQuery using SQL proportional sampling.
+2. **Export samples** to Google Sheets (simulating the real workflow).
+3. **Validate samples** using AppSheet: two reviewers mark correct/wrong tags.
+4. **Handle disagreements**: reviewers discuss to reach a consensus.
+5. **Update metrics** in BigQuery: track both annotator and QC performance.

+> Note: AppSheet steps are simulated with fake CSVs in this repo.

 ---

-## 🚀 Why This Matters
-In annotation workflows, **QC is the “ground truth”**, but QC can also make mistakes.
-This pipeline helps by:

-- ✅ Building a **second validation layer** to measure QC accuracy.
-- ✅ Detecting **systematic QC errors** (by tag type or company).
-- ✅ Generating **weekly metrics** to track precision over time.
-- ✅ Improving feedback loops with tagging companies.

----

-## 🛠️ Key Skills Demonstrated
-- Advanced **SQL sampling logic** in BigQuery
-- Data processing & pipeline orchestration with **Python**
-- Integration between **BigQuery ↔ Google Sheets ↔ AppSheet**
-- Data validation workflows for **quality assurance**
-- Portfolio-safe project structure with **mock data**

----

-## 🔄 Project Workflow
-1. Create weekly samples from BigQuery using SQL to compute proportional random sampling.
-2. Export samples to Google Sheets (via Data Connectors).
-3. Human validation via AppSheet – reviewers mark correct/wrong tags.
-4. Update BigQuery validation table with validated data.
-5. Calculate precision metrics by tagger and QC team.

-Note: The Google Sheets → AppSheet step cannot be reproduced in this repo due to private connectors.
-Fake CSVs simulate this step.

----

-## 📂 Example Table (with fake data)
+## 📂 Example Table (Fake Data)

 | patch_id | image_id | test_name | tagger | tagger_company | manual_tag | qc_tag | validated_by | link                       |
 |----------|----------|-----------|--------|----------------|------------|--------|--------------|----------------------------|